ArieHein/terraform-train/azure/TF3/readme.md

 ## General

-At the top of the script, under the **required_providers**, we call for the **Random** provider created by HashiCorp at the latest version available when writing.
-This provider is a string/value generator that allows adding some randomness to achieve overall uniqueness.
+At the top of the script, under the **required_providers**, we call for the **Random** provider created by HashiCorp at the latest available version at the time of writing.
+This provider is a string-value generator that allows adding some randomness to achieve overall uniqueness.
 We can use it in resource naming, or to generate passwords that are based on a cryptographic engine.

 ```terraform
     random = {